svt/bridge/docs/api/README.md

 ### `bridge.items.stopItem(id): Promise<Void>`
 Stop an item and set its state to `stopped`.

+### `bridge.items.abortItem(id): Promise<Void>`
+Silently abort an item that's currently scheduled or running.
+This will prevent any onEnd-actions to fire.

 ### `bridge.items.applyIssue(itemId, issueId, issueSpec): Promise<Void>`
 Add an issue to an item.